Jord-Gui/react-pokedex-workshop/steps/Step-3(Separating-components).md

 ## 📚 Tasks

-Let's start by creaing a new `src/PokeCard.js` file to contain a new `PokeCard` component:
+Let's start by creaing a new folder in `src` called `components`.
+Afterwards create the file `src/components/PokeCard.js`:

 ```javascript
 import React from 'react';